Skip to Content

 My Experience on the SlotZilla Zipline

-I recently overcame my mild fear of heights to ride SlotZilla’s Upper Zoomline and found the ride to be leisurely, scenic, and not the least bit scary although I had plenty of nerves coming into the experience.
+I finally overcame my fear of heights to ride SlotZilla’s Upper Zoomline and found the ride to be leisurely, scenic, and not the least bit scary although I had plenty of nerves coming into the experience.

 The staff was quick to get me “geared up”, and within ten minutes of arriving, I was strapped onto the line ready to fly.

-The combination of the pre-flight anticipation, the exhilaration of flying over Fremont Street below, and the post-ride glow made this experience well worth it.
+The combination of the pre-flight anticipation, the exhilaration of flying over Fremont Street below, and the post-ride glow made this experience well worth the cost of admission.

 You can see my full SlotZilla Zipline Review, here, but suffice it to say I had a great time and would recommend it.